 The course involves a variety of teaching methods including lectures and tutorials requiring attendance plus breakout sessions.
 These will involve group work and presentations.
 Case studies may be handed out for study in the evening and discussion the next day.
 A leading lecturer and a number of specialist lecturers from the aviation industry teach each module over an intensive 3-day period.
-Identical modules with same Lecturer run in London, Dubai and Frankfurt.
 During each module, you are required to work in a small team to examine the relevant issues and to present results.
 Each module has been designed to develop a specific skill.
 There is a significant amount of independent study within each module for you to read literature related to the module you are studying.
 The online module page also provides blogs and forums, to interact with the Lecturer and other students.

 For every Module, there is a University website with many interactivities, blogs and other communication platforms; you will be given the PowerPoint presentations, relevant papers, reading lists and other material.
 Each of the substantial module webpages contains information relevant to that module and you are expected to use the material after the module.
 In all, you will have 8 Module webpages and the Induction webpage.
-Our library website provides most of the standard textbooks as ebooks, our large University library in London and Dubai provides thousands of books as loaners; some text books you might want to buy for your future career.
+Our library website provides most of the standard textbooks as e-books, our large University library in London provides thousands of books as loaners; some text books you might want to buy for your future career.

 It is a required that you attend, in full, all hours of each taught module, unless given specific dispensation by the Course Director.